Ranthambore National Park Rajasthan, India Travel Guide

 Always carry identification, especially for safari bookings and hotel check-ins.

-Keep a copy of your schedule and who to call in an emergency readily accessible.
+Keep a copy of your schedule and who to ring during an emergency readily accessible.

 Packing correctly and being prepared for varying conditions will make your Ranthambore adventure more comfortable.